 Lack of adequate lubrication in the air end can increase friction and heat, making it difficult for the components to move freely.
 This could strain the motor and cause the air compressor to hum instead of starting up.

 In rotary screw compressors, the precise alignment and condition of the screw elements are critical for proper operation.
-Misalignment, wear, or damage to these elements can increase the resistance against the motor when it tries to start, resulting in a humming noise.
+Misalignment, wear, or damage to the bearings or rotors can increase the resistance against the motor when it tries to start, resulting in a humming noise.

 Broken Pistons